Air Conditioning

 It’s common for homeowners to start winter with strict thermostat habits—only to ease up by February and turn the heat just a little higher.

-Even small changes matter: Every 1–2 degrees of additional heating can raise your bill more than expected because your HVAC must run exponentially longer to maintain those higher set points during colder nights.
+Even small changes matter: Every 1–2 degrees of additional heating can raise your bill more than expected because your system must run exponentially longer to maintain those higher set points during colder nights.

 What you can do: